 There are many kinds of euonymus.
 One is quite notorious as an invasive plant and is called, in common parlance, "burning bush."
 While this is a shrub that grows in shade, lack of sufficient sunlight may... rob it of its one selling point: its fall color.

 06 of 30

 This entry and the next are both Japanese hollies (Ilex crenata).
 Compared to American and English hollies, Ilex crenata has small leaves, reminiscent of boxwood.
 The latter is another shrub that grows in shade and is a legendary hedge plant.
 Unlike the hollies with which you may be more familiar, the berries on this type are black, not red.

 07 of 30

-It is not flowering displays, fall-foliage color, and two-toned leaves alone that catch our attention when we peruse people's landscaping.
+It is not flowering displays, fall-foliage color, and two-toned leaves alone that catch your attention when you peruse people's landscaping.
 Another component sure to stand out is any of the so-called "architectural" plants.
 'Sky Pencil' holly is one such plant.
 You can't miss this column-shaped bush.
 And once you have identified it, you will never forget it.

 08 of 30

 09 of 30